Wildtrack/Server/README.md

 	tugboat keys

 The output will list the keys associated with your account.
-Pick the one the you added to Digital Ocean earlier in the tutorial.
+Pick the one the you added to Digital Ocean earlier.
 Then change line 12 in these files:

 - <PATH TO THE DATA DIRECTORY>/data/scriptor/create_live.yml
 - <PATH TO THE DATA DIRECTORY>/data/scriptor/create_canary.yml
 - <PATH TO THE DATA DIRECTORY>/data/scriptor/create_proxy.yml